 Question 1: Was there a sexual misconduct violation?

-If yes, expect a minimum of 1 calendar year suspension.
+- If yes, possibility of a minimum of 1 calendar year1 suspension*.

 Question 2: Was there physical and/or sexual contact?

-If yes, expect a minimum of suspension until Complainant graduates.
+- If yes, possibility of a minimum of suspension until Complainant graduates.

 Question 3: Was there penetration of any form?

 - If yes, possibility of expulsion**.

 1 Example: January 2018-January 2019, with reentry date of Spring 2019 semester.

 *Suspension is defined at PLU as the separation of the student from the university for a specified minimum period of time, with conditions imposed for the student’s reinstatement to PLU.
 Suspended students are not in Good Standing with respect to the Office of Student Rights and Responsibilities, and will not return in Good Standing with respect to the Office of Student Rights and Responsibilities until they have met the conditions of their suspension.

 **Expulsion is defined as the permanent and total withdrawal of the privilege of attending PLU or participating in the PLU community.
 Expulsion may be recommended as a result of very serious violations, multiple or compounding violations associated with the same case, or for repeated violations.
 Only the Dean of Students or the Vice President for Student Life (or their approved designee) may impose expulsion.
 Expulsion is a normative, not a prescriptive, sanction in the case of Sexual Misconduct and will be reviewed and determined whether applicable for individual respondents based on the specific variables associated with each individual sexual misconduct case.